grinevoleg/TravelExpenses/README.md

-# Travel Expenses - Expense Tracking App for Travelers
+# Travel Expenses Tracker - Expense Tracking App for Travelers

 iOS app built with Swift and SwiftUI for tracking expenses during travels.